 To Australia, the arrival of the telegraph was more important than the 1990’s advent of the Internet that is now such an essential part of our lives.
 Contrary to the slow uptake of the Telegraph in Australia/WA, Australians are now among the world’s fastest adopters of new technology.

 It was the desire to connect Australia to the world via the telegraph that drove Burke and Wills to find a route through the red centre to the north coast of Australia.

-After their bungling it was left to John McDouall Stuart – probably Australia’s greatest explorer – to find a route through to the north coast in 1862, proving a route for a telegraph line was feasible.
+After their ineptitude and bungling it was left to John McDouall Stuart – probably Australia’s greatest explorer – to find a route through to the north coast in 1862, proving a route for a telegraph line was feasible.

 There had been a race with Queensland to be the first to get the first overseas telegraph cable.
 It was proposed that the submarine cable that came ashore at Darwin from Java connect with Burketown in the Gulf of Carpenteria and then with Cardwell and Townsville which were already interconnected through Queensland and NSW.

 Basically the reason the line went south was because the South Australian Government offered to pay for the construction whereas under the Queensland scenario the construction costs were to be covered by the Telegraph Company.